Veerxx/advance_network_scan/README.md

 ⚠️ Legal Disclaimer

 This tool is intended for educational purposes and authorized penetration testing only.
-Unauthorized scanning of systems that you do not own or have explicit permission to test is illegal.
+Unauthorized scanning of systems you do not own or lack explicit permission to test is illegal.

 👨‍💻 Author

 Veer Kumar
-Cybersecurity Enthusiast | Red Teaming & OSINT | Open-Source Advocate
+Cybersecurity Enthusiast • Red Teaming & OSINT • Open-Source Advocate